-You first need to know there are 2 types of adaptive immune response: the primary and the secondary.
+But, you first need to know about the 2 types of adaptive immune response: the primary and the secondary.

 Primary adaptive immune response

-The primary immune response occurs when the immune system is presented with an antigen for the first time.
+The primary immune response swings into action when the immune system is presented with an antigen for the first time.

 The primary immune response is rather slow and weak.
-It usually takes one week or so for the first antibodies to be released and another week to reach its maximum efficacy.
+It usually takes one week or so for the first antibodies to be released and an additional week for the primary response to reach its maximum efficacy.

-In the case the pathogen is virulent and enters the body in large quantities, the response is not effective enough and the host eventually gets sick (or even worse).
+In the case the pathogen is virulent and/or is inoculated in large quantities, the response is not effective enough and the host eventually gets sick (or even worse).